8 Steps to Getting Better at the Bar Exam

 Now the folly of “confidence.”

-Competence gives you a confident exam experience.
+Rather, competence and preparation give you a confident exam experience.

 “We don’t rise to the level of our expectations; we fall to the level of our training.”